solana-foundation/solana-improvement-documents/proposals/0015-partitioned-epoch-reward-distribution.md

 ### Restrict Stake Account Access

-To avoid the complexity and potential rewards in unexpected stake accounts, the stake program is disabled during the epoch reward period.
+To avoid the complexity and potential rewards in unexpected stake accounts, the stake program is disabled during the epoch reward distribution period.

 Any transaction that invokes staking program during this period will fail with a new unique error code - `StakeProgramUnavailable`.